 - Evidence To Support A Fall At Work Claim

-- Time Limits When Claiming Compensation For A Workplace Fall
+- Time Limits For Claiming Fall At Work Compensation

-Before one of our personal injury solicitors will take a fall at work claim on, they will check that you have a fair chance of success.
-To check this they’ll try to verify that:
+Before one of our personal injury solicitors can accept taking a claim on, they’ll want to check that you have a fair chance of success.
+To do this they’ll try to verify that:

 - Your employer breached their duty of care by being negligent; and